 July 1995 – New Ownership

-David M. Lonsway and another investor from Rockford, IL, purchased the resort to take it to the “next level”.
+David M. Lonsway and another investor from Rockford, IL, purchased the resort to take it to the “next level”, discover actionable tips.
 The goal of the new owners was to further upscale the property, add luxury accommodations and begin selling deeded ownership interests.

 October, 1995 – First TreeLoft Chalet Started

 In October, 1995, Skyline begins development of Skyline TreeLoft Village, a secluded, upscale area of the modern, luxurious chalets, look at the best site.
 Construction of the first Skyline TreeLoft Chalets is started.

 November, 1995 – Sale of Deeded Ownerships